 Always let diet be your foundation of providing your skin with carotenoids (and other antioxidants).
 But also know that topical carotenoids can help with filling up your skin levels.
 And see that as a great way to complement with, since the skin is constantly being exposed to stress-factors that deplete us of these antioxidants.
 As long as the antioxidants are proven to be safe and not a risk of becoming pro-oxidants.

 I would personally avoid serums containing, for example, beta carotene and pure ascorbic acid.
 Not saying they are all bad.
 Because if they are mixed with other antioxidants they will be much safer.
-But still, I find it better to just choose Astaxanthin.
+But still, I find it better to just choose the ones that are truly stable and safe.

 Also, since Astaxanthin is not as easy to find in our daily food (unless you eat certain algae and seafood) as the other carotenoids are, I find it to be of extra value to add it to your skin topically.
 If you want to read about the other important carotenoids, and how to get them into your skin by diet.
 Then make sure you read my blog about the skin tightening foods you need to eat every day.
 That is actually worth a lot more than any serum.